limestone-stack/CozyClock/README.md

 # CozyClock

-A cozy clock to help you focus with no adds
+A minimal, cozy clock to help you focus with no ads